Work with CCAN to Price Pollution in D.C.

 And you can be a part of this historic fight.

-We’re hiring smart, talented students for fall internships on our campaign to pass the Carbon Rebate in D.C.
+We’re hiring smart, talented students for spring internships on our campaign to pass the Carbon Rebate in D.C.

 To apply: Email a copy of your cover letter and resume to CCAN’s Carbon Pricing Coordinator, Camila Thorndike, at email@example.com.
-Applications will be accepted on a rolling basis through September 6th.
+Applications will be accepted on a rolling basis.

 Washington, D.C. is at the forefront of cities nationwide when it comes to promoting clean energy and tackling the climate crisis head-on.
 Now it’s time for D.C. to lead again—not only in cutting fossil fuel pollution but in creating a more just and sustainable economy for all.